Akuli/porcupine/docs/plugin-intro.rst

 Where are the plugins?
 ----------------------

+At the time of writing this guide, making a new plugin usually requires some changes to the rest of Porcupine, so you should start by following `the developing instructions in Porcupine's README <https://github.com/Akuli/porcupine#developing-porcupine>`_.

 Porcupine searches for plugins in two places.
 The plugins that come with Porcupine are installed along with it, but Porcupine also creates a user-specific ``plugins`` folder in its config directory.
 You can check where it is using